top of page

 The Greater Manchester Local Skills Improvement Plan

 In August 2023, the Secretary of State for Education approved the Local Skills Improvement Plan for Greater Manchester.
 The Plan is a culmination of survey work, data collection, interview analysis and information gathered from dozens of stakeholders across Greater Manchester, and lays out the current and future skills requirements by sector and Local Authority area, alongside recommendations and actions for delivery.
+Scroll down to read the original LSIP, or click here.

-The new report (below) provides updated labour market information on a number of sectors, an analysis of apprenticeship starts in each key training area, an in-depth look at the number of vacancies and most in-demand jobs in all ten Local Authority areas of Greater Manchester, plus much more:
+The update report (below) provides updated labour market information on a number of sectors, an analysis of apprenticeship starts in each key training area, an in-depth look at the number of vacancies and most in-demand jobs in all ten Local Authority areas of Greater Manchester, plus much more:

 The team at Greater Manchester Chamber of Commerce worked with businesses, fellow employer representation bodies, Local Authorities, the Greater Manchester Combined Authority, skills providers, and many others to develop the GM Local Skills Improvement Plan, published and approved by the Department for Education on August 2023.
 This original report can be read below: